-The term 'Real Estate Broker' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Real Estate Broker' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Real Estate Broker refers to a middle man intermediary individual who acts as the go- between with buyers and sellers of real property.
 They attempt to match up buyers who want to purchase a property with sellers who wish to sell.
 The English Common Law of Agency referred this position into existence in the United States.
 The broker is involved in a fiduciary relationship of sacred trust with the clients in this capacity.
 These brokers commonly work in exchange for a commission when they successfully match up the seller and the buyer in a closing transaction or sale.
 Sometimes the commissions are split up with various other involved agents or real estate brokers.

 In the United Kingdom, such a professional is known as an estate agent.
 This business entity or individual is engaged in the enterprise of selling real estate for their selling clients.
 Every country’s estate agents and brokers have varying powers, responsibilities, and liabilities which naturally differ by jurisdiction.

 The United States’ market gives specific names to the different types of real estate brokers and their varying sales forces.
 Those who are engaged on the sell side will be known as listing agents or listing brokers.
 Their overarching goal is to sell or lease the property at the largest price they can arrange under the best possible terms.